umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/content-picker.md

 Consider configuring a picker on the _talk_ Document Type to select a stage of the talk.
 Here, you want to display only the stages for the actual year.
 To do this, you need to set the parent as origin.

-Imagine being on the `Umbraco anno MMXXIII` node.
-This means the collection of content keys passed into the first query step will only contain the `Talks` content node.
+For instance, if you are on the `Umbraco anno MMXXIII` node, the collection of content keys passed into the first query step will only contain the `Talks` content node.

 * First you can then query for the nearest ancestors of type `year`.
 This means the `2023` will be returned.
 * Next, you can query for the nearest descendants of type `stages`.